-- One way to maintain an RPO policy is to use automatic log backups that trigger log backups whenever a log file fills up.
+- · One way to maintain an RPO policy is to use automatic log backups that trigger log backups whenever a log file fills up.
 This limits data loss to the transactions contained in the log file during the backup, plus any additional transactions that occur during the log backup. - Another way to maintain an RPO policy is to use the Scheduler.
 You can create a task that automatically backs up any new log data at timed intervals since the last log backup.
 This limits data loss to the transactions not backed up between time intervals.
-For information on using the Scheduler, see Chapter 30, "The Scheduler," on page 30-1.
+For information about using the Scheduler, see Chapter 27, "The Scheduler," on page 27-1.

-If an RPO policy is required, you can use the Scheduler to insert a task that executes at the desired frequency to maintain the policy.
+If an RPO policy is required, you can use the Scheduler to insert a task that executes at an appropriate frequency to maintain the policy.
 This automatically backs up log files at certain times within the daily cycle.
-Should the log space fill prior to the logs being backed up and recycled, you can back up the logs and add a new log file to allow transaction processing to continue, or you can use the Scheduler to add a new task to detect this situation and perform either operation automatically.
+If the log space fills before the logs being backed up and recycled, you can back up the logs and add a new log file to allow transaction processing to continue, or you can use the Scheduler to add a new task to detect this situation and perform either operation automatically.

 You can add log files at any time, and the database server automatically adds log files when required for transaction consistency, for example, for long transactions that might consume large amounts of log space.

 The easiest way to increase the amount of space for the logical log is to add another logical-log file.
-See "Adding Logical-Log Files Manually" on page 14-11.
+See "Adding logical-log files manually" on page 14-10.

-The following expression provides an example total-log-space configuration, in kilobytes:

-'''

-LOGSIZE = (((connections maxrows) rowsize) / 1024) / LOGFILES
+The following expression provides an example total-log-space configuration, in KB: LOGSIZE = (((connections maxrows) rowsize) / 1024) / LOGFILES

-'''